112304008-hub/research-and-writing-samples/README.md

 # Research & Writing Samples

 Selected undergraduate pieces that combine economic reasoning, survey-based research, and English writing.
-These works showcase how I structure a problem, collect and interpret data, and communicate findings in a clear and analytical way.
+These works showcase how I structure a problem, work with data, and communicate findings in a clear and analytical way.

 ---